 Others have the mentality of a large cup, which means a lot of wants have turned into needs.
 So many people live with the large cup mentality that they spend all their money and resources on themselves (living paycheck to paycheck), and there is nothing left for the overflow to happen.
 That’s on the extreme end also, and leaves no room for God’s blessings that Havdalah provides.

 Ultimately, the size of your cup is between you and God.
 He does want you to have financial abundance and to use it properly.
 He also wants you to enjoy the fruits of your labor instead of living a lifestyle of deprivation and lack because you’ve given so much.
 Your job is to prayerfully decide how big your cup should be, and make sure there is sufficient overflow to serve others and leave a financial legacy that long outlives you.

 How to Create Overflow in Your Own Life

 If you want to have financial overflow that God wants for you, then you have to be intentional about it.

 You have to work to make money.

 Then you have to give of that excess, so that you and others will be blessed by your giving.

 When you practice the principle of Havdalah, you’re exercising God’s plan for you.
 Because of how God made you, you don’t function to your fullest capacity by keeping money to yourself.
 When you keep it all for yourself, you are the definition of self-centered.

-But when you produce an overflow and share it with others, God smiles on that.
+But when you invest in producing an overflow and share it with others, God smiles on that.
 He starts releasing your fullest potential so you can do more of the same.
 The result is that He makes sure you have more to fill your cup, and more overflow to share.

 Question: What are you doing to produce overflow in your life?
 Leave a comment and let me know.